ascalco/aswebsite/content/posts/websites-with-blogdown-and-hugo.md

 2. Work on your post.
 When ready change "draft:" from "yes" to "no".

 2.a.
 If the post is a simple text (.md), then the post will be rendered automatically by Netlify's Hugo.
-So, stage the post, commit it, push it.
-Netlify will identify the change and update only that part of the site.
+So, it is sufficient to upload it to the remote repo.

 2.b.
-If the post is Rmarkdown file then render the file individually.
-Then stage, commit, and push the original Rmd file together with th
+If the post is a Rmarkdown file (.Rmd/.Rmarkdown), then Netlify will not render it.
+Just render the file individually and push it to the remote repo.
+Pay attention that by using Rmarkdown files they will all be rendered when you use serve_site() to see the website locally.
+A better strategy might be to just write the code in (plai) markdown files, and keep your Rmarkdown files (o R scripts) in a separate folder that will be ignored by git.
+In this way you can always preview the website locally in a very fast way,

 3. The previous operation will take the posts under the content folder and render them in HTML.
 When you save a post, you should see the Git panel of RStudio showing you the file just saved ready to be staged, commited, and finally pushed to the GitHub repository.